researchgate/node-package-blueprint/.github/ISSUE_TEMPLATE.md

-Thank you for taking your time and considering filing an issue!
+Thanks for taking the time to file an issue with us.
-Following issue tracker is used **ONLY** for reporting bugs.
+Please note that this issue tracker is used **ONLY** for reporting bugs.

-Please contact the project maintainer about other issues that do not fall into this category.
+If you have an issue that isn’t a bug, please contact the project maintainer.

-## Expected Behavior
+## Expected behavior
 <!--- What should happen -->

-## Current Behavior
+## Current behavior
 <!--- What is happening instead of the expected behavior -->

-## Steps to Reproduce
+## Steps to reproduce
 <!--- Provide a link to a live example, a code snippet, or a set of steps to -->
 <!--- reproduce this bug. -->
 1.